Last Updated on 12 October 2024 by Cycloscope

 Neither the government nor the tour companies are doing anything to prevent this.

-Moreover, activities such as “hunting with the Hadza” are clearly faked, the Hadza rarely hunt in daylight and not everyday it’s possible to find game, due to the reduced wildlife population in the area.
+Moreover, activities such as “hunting with the Hadza” are clearly faked, the Hadza rarely hunt in daylight, and not every day it’s possible to find a game, due to the reduced wildlife population in the area.
 The buck or antelope they will kill for your pleasure has probably been put there from a breeding farm.

 What to do: Activities on Lake Eyasi

 Lake Eyasi is a paradise for bird-watching, the lake attracts vast populations of birds of all sizes and types.
-Among the many: Africa spoonbill, great white pelicans, flamingos, gray-headed gulls, pied avocet, Fischer’s lovebird and yellow-billed storks.
+Among the many: African spoonbill, great white pelicans, flamingos, gray-headed gulls, pied avocet, Fischer’s lovebird, and yellow-billed storks.

 Fishing activities can also be organized on the lake during the wet seasons, the main fish found in the lake are catfish and lungfish.
 If you’re not interested in fishing, a boat trip is anyway a great experience.